cubee-cb/Survivable-Engine/README.md

 - Made entities smooth their visual position between ticks, if the framerate is higher than the tickrate.

 Notable milestones to-do:
-- Add dynamic tiles.
+- Add tile entities.
-	- Don't-Starve-like "tile entities" that are solid and don't move, but are also not locked to the grid like normal tiles.
+	- Don't-Starve-like tiles that are solid and don't typically move, but are also not locked to the grid like normal tiles.
 - Collisions between entities and tile entities.
 - Inventories and items.
 - Saving worlds and players.